Tuggeranong Homestead: The McCormack family

 Timothy Joseph McCormack owned Tuggeranong Homestead from 1927 until his death in 1938.
 He also controlled properties in Crookwell and at Royalla.
 He was born in 1873 in Wheeo near Crookwell.
 His father also called Timothy worked on a farming property owned by his grandmother Catherine McCormack who had moved to the Crookwell district as a widow in 1863.
-Unfortunately his father died in 1882 when Timothy was only nine years old.
+His father died in 1882 when Timothy was nine years old.
 His mother remarried but he continued his association with his father's family at Wheeo.

 In 1899 he married Mary Kennedy in Crookwell and the wedding was reported in many of the newspapers.
 Mary was the daughter of William Kennedy of Kialla who was a counsellor of the Crookwell Shire Council.
 The couple had five children three sons and two daughters.

 In 1927 Timothy leased Tuggeranong and developed a fine grazing property which produced world class merino wool.
 He also planted cereal crops and improved pastures.
 The Homestead became a centre for sporting and social events.
 He also built a racetrack on the property and owned several champion racehorses.
 A photo of the first race meeting at this track is shown here.
 Timothy died in 1938 and Tuggeranong continued to be operated by the McCormack family until 1974 when it was compulsorily resumed by the Government for suburban development.

 Although Canberra suburbs have been developed on much of the original property the homestead has been preserved on 65 acre of surrounding land.
 The heritage-listed property currently hosts the Tuggeranong Homestead markets, on the first Sunday of every month, and is also a home for the Calwell Scout Group.